PpProf. Peptide

 Gut HealthDominant — origin is GI biologyMinimal specific data

-Anti-inflammatoryYes — via NO and cytokine normalizationYes — reduces TGF-β and TNF-α expression
+Anti-inflammatoryYes — via NO and cytokine normalizationYes — reduces TGF-β (transforming growth factor beta — a key pro-inflammatory and tissue-remodeling signaling molecule) and TNF-α (tumor necrosis factor alpha — a major inflammation signaling molecule) expression

 NeuroprotectionExtensive dataLimited

-AdministrationTypically injectable (subcutaneous)Injectable or topical (copper peptide serums)
+AdministrationTypically injectable (subcutaneous)Injectable or topical (applied to the skin rather than injected) — copper peptide serums

 Human TrialsVery limitedSome — corneal healing trial, wound healing data